Outreach banner image

 click to enlarge

-Louisiana Sea Grant offers one-year fellowships to highly talented tenure track faculty from institutions of higher education in Louisiana.
-Training received as part of the program helps support innovative solutions to the coastal challenges facing the Mississippi River Delta and coastal systems worldwide.
+Sea Grant offers fellowships to highly talented faculty from institutions of higher education in Louisiana.
+Training received as part of the program helps support innovative solutions to the coastal challenges facing the state and coastal systems worldwide.
 The LaDIA Fellowship is not a research grant; rather, it supports fellows who wish to demonstrate leadership in solving Louisiana’s coastal crisis.
 Fellowships cover expenses for all accommodations, meals, training and field trips.

 Trainings will be conducted by specialists in science communication and outreach.
 Louisiana Sea Grant marine extension agents and specialists will also provide perspective about how coastal issues affect communities.
 By working directly with these experts, fellows are invited to expand their knowledge of coastal concerns, hone their communication skills and expand their ability to address coastal challenges.